 For a number of reasons, Hays—a forty-two-year-old Hoosier with a wide open, big-toothed smile that caricaturists loved—seemed the right man for the job.
 His was an influential voice with the party in power; he had been Republican national chairman before his Cabinet appointment and would provide a bulwark against not only federal censorship, but any antitrust action, a perennial Hollywood fear.
 He was a nonsmoker and teetotaler, an elder of the Presbyterian Church and, as postmaster, an avowed opponent of smut in the mails—a man, in other words, very much like the rural churchgoers who had been giving the movies their biggest problems.
 And perhaps the studio heads spied in Hays the qualities that reporter Edmund G. Lowry had remarked on a year before: “He is the one hundred per cent American we have all heard so much about.
 Submit him to any test and you get a perfect reaction.”

 February 2, 1922 – The murdered body of director William Desmond Taylor is discovered.
 The murder, unsolved to this day, unraveled the career of several stars and further dented Hollywood’s reputation.
-Mabel Norman, who’d been a popular comedic actress at Mack Sennett’s studios, was revealed to have a cocaine addiction that she’d sought the director’s help with.
-Mary Miles Minter was a teenaged screen idol whose romantic letters to the much older Taylor came out during the investigation and decisively tarnished her image; some reporters even alleged a sexual relationship.
+Mabel Normand, who’d been a popular comedic actress at Mack Sennett’s studios, was revealed to have a cocaine addiction that she’d sought the director’s help with.
+Mary Miles Minter was a teen-aged screen idol whose romantic letters to the much older Taylor came out during the investigation and decisively tarnished her image; some reporters even alleged a sexual relationship.
 Other suspects included a host of confidence men, prostitutes, drug dealers, and gangsters (and some falling into several of those categories).
+For a full accounting of this story, check out Tinseltown: Murder, Morphine and Madness at the Dawn of Hollywood by William J. Mann.

 February 3, 1922 – The second trial of Fatty Arbuckle ends in another hung jury.